zeospec/3190blog-old/_posts/2018-07-29-international-tigers-day-celebration-rotaract-district-3190.md

 The Nature Trail gave us a insight about tiger habitat and it's conservation and the common threats for the same.

 Post the walk the team headed to the Bannerghatta Biological Park where an exclusive **Safari** was organised for all the participants of the event.
 This was followed by a formal event at the zoo auditorium where all the participants were given a brief introduction regarding conservation and habitat protection.
-The Dignitaries who graced the occasion were **Mr Suresh (SFS), Mr Gokul(IFS), Ms Seema Khaleel, Mr Avinash Krishnan(Research Officer Arocha), Ms Amala (Education officer)**.
+The Dignitaries who graced the occasion were **Mr Suresh (SFS), Mr Gokul(IFS), Ms Seema Khaleel, Mr Avinash Krishnan(Research Officer Arocha), Mr Kushallappa, Ms Amala (Education officer)**.

 <figure>
 <img src="https://farm1.staticflickr.com/854/29835218358_8b0690b7f3_z.jpg" width="640" height="427" alt="20180728103409_IMG_4072">